DanielPower/car-game/README.md

 ### Prerequisites

 - Node.js and npm installed on your machine
-- For AI development: A language that compiles to WebAssembly (C/C++, Rust, etc.)
+- For AI development: A language that compiles to WebAssembly (C/C++, Rust, Go, etc.)

 ### Installation